syncfusion-content/uwp-docs/uwp/Menu/Populating-Items.md

-3.Bind the MenuCollection to `ItemsSource` property of UWP Menu Control.
+3.Bind the MenuCollection to `ItemsSource` property of `SfMenu` Control.

 {% tabs %}